 - never tell anyone else your password

-If you become aware of something that you think could be a potential risk to security or confidentiality, you must immediately report it to Service Desk Online.
+If you become aware of something that you think could be a potential risk to security or confidentiality, you must immediately report it to the Service Desk.